Free Tattoo Stencil Tips And Tricks For Beginners

 We also have the printing industry to thank for this type of paper.
 It was originally used in first-time typewriters which used pressure to copy the imprint of the keys.
 It’s typically cheaper than thermal paper and comes in three layers.

 The top layer of the hectograph/freehand paper is for drawing the outline.
-The middle layer acts as a tissue layer and should be discarded at the beginning.
-The bottom layer transfers the outline to the skin and can come in different colors.
+The middle layer acts as a tissue layer and should be discarded at the beginning of the stencil process.
+The bottom layer is the carbon layer, and transfers the outline to the skin and can come in different colors.

 Preparing The Skin For Transfer

-The best tattoo stencil tips you can get for preparing the skin for stencil transfer is cleaning the area.
+The best tattoo stencil tip you can get for preparing the skin for stencil transfer is cleaning the area thoroughly.
 Start by shaving the area.
 It doesn’t matter if the person has light or dark hair.
 Hair can affect the outcome of the stencil, causing smudging and misalignment, especially when working with fine lines.
-Shaving also helps to remove dead skin and any other substance that can peel or flake off during tattooing.
-This also helps to prevent distortions in the stencil.
+Shaving also helps to remove dead skin and any moisturizer build up that can peel or flake off during tattooing and helps with skin hygiene.

-Once shaved, clean the area with antibacterial soap.
+Once shaved, clean the area with rubbing alcohol.
 This sterilizes the area for tattoo application and removes oils or lotions that can affect the way the stencil adheres to the skin.
 Pat the area dry before applying the stencil to the skin.

 Tattoo stencil tips and tricks: Minimizing smudging while tattooing